celento/DjangoBlog/README.md

 Includes a copy of Bootstrap v3.3.7.
 Uses SQLITE database.

-###### If you are planning to run the entire project, the login credentials for the admin panel is as follows:
+###### If you are planning to run the entire project the login credentials for the admin panel is as follows:
 `>username : admin`
 `>password : password! (password followed by an exclamation mark !)`